 a biographical study

 Dr. Sci.
-(Sociol.), Chef Researcher, Center for European Studies, MGIMO University, Moscow, Russia email@example.com
+(Sociol.), Chief Researcher of the Institute of International Studies, MGIMO University, Moscow, Russia firstname.lastname@example.org

 Senior Research, Institute of Economics, Russian Academy Sciences, Moscow, Russia email@example.com

 Well-known is philosophical law: in the development of public relations, role of the subjective factor increases.
 This law is becoming more tangible, especially in transforming countries.
 This fully applies to Russia, where the subjective factor proved decisive in the choice of methods of reform, and, above all, their core – privatization.
 As a result, privatization in Russia created new ownership relations.
 These relations are fundamental; they determine all relations – social, political, legal, moral and psychological.
 They impact the whole social environment of the state.
 Today’s political-economy model was created in the first half of the 1990s, and over the past twenty years has not changed.
 If modern reformers Den Siaopin, Havel, Mechiar, Balcerowicz have extensive bibliography, the identity of Gaidar remains on the periphery of attention of researchers.
 On the eve of the 25th anniversary of reform this is difficult to understand.